TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
 ON ORDERS OVER $50 Search Catalog Search Promotions Get It By Christmas!
-ORDER BY TODAY AT 10:00 AM EST WITH 2 DAY SHIPPING DETAILS
+ORDER BY TODAY AT 10:00 AM EST WITH 1 DAY SHIPPING DETAILS
 Shop Girls Shop Guys Get In Store Coupon

 *   Fleece Favorites Starting at $7.87
 *   Outerwear Obsessed Starting at $13.87
-*   Giftable Jeans Starting at $13.87
+*   Giftable Jeans Starting at $17.87
 *   Long Sleeves Starting at $6.87

 *   Fleece Favorites Starting at $15.00
-*   Warm + Rugged Starting at $2.87
+*   Warm + Rugged Starting at $4.87
 *   Giftable Jeans Starting at $10.00
 *   Top Tees Starting at $6.87

 shop girls shop guys shop sabrina's picks HOLIDAY PLAYLIST learn more Shop Gifts For Her Shop Gifts For Him Find a Store <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.

-CLOSE

-HOLIDAY HELPDESK FOR STORE HOURS, SHIPPING &.
-MORE VISIT OUR HOLIDAY HELPDESK SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
+SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
 OFFERS Enter Your Email Sign Up © 2017 Aeropostale.
 All Rights Reserved.
 SIGN UP For AERO TEXTS Join the party!
 Text JOIN to 237687.
 Terms &.
 Conditions FOLLOW US Customer Care

 *   Order Status